eddiesTime/sme_app/gfm_documentation.md

 The provider package by itself is no state management solution.
 Provider is a tool for dependency injection.
-It is a wrapper around the *Inherited Widget*.
+It is a wrapper around the *inherited widget*.

 Provider’s `ChangeNotifierProvider`
 [\[51\]](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html)
-class, in combination with ChangeNotifier, can be used to manage the state of an application.
+class, in combination with `ChangeNotifier`, can be used to manage the state of an application.

-ChangeNotifierProvider follows the mutable state principle.
+`ChangeNotifierProvider` follows the mutable state principle.

 #### Concepts

 ##### ChangeNotifier

-`ChangeNotifier` can be extended or mixed in with a `model` class to provide a Change Notification API.
+`ChangeNotifier` can be extended or mixed in with a `model` class to provide a change notification API.
 With the API, the method `notifyListeners()` can be used, which notifies its listeners that the state has been mutated and should be rebuilt.

 ##### ChangeNotifierProvider

-`ChangeNotifierProvider` is a widget, from the provider package, which injects a `ChangeNotifier` into the Widget Tree, and provides it to the descendants. `ChangeNotifierProvider` rebuilds descendants that depend on the `ChangeNotifier` whenever the method `notifyListeners()` inside the `ChangeNotifier` is called.
+`ChangeNotifierProvider` is a widget, from the provider package, which injects a `ChangeNotifier` into the widget tree, and provides it to the descendants. `ChangeNotifierProvider` rebuilds descendants that depend on the `ChangeNotifier` whenever the method `notifyListeners()` inside the `ChangeNotifier` is called.